Math 15 Pi-rate Sessions

 - Anyone currently taking a Math 15 course.

-- You may attend Pi-rate Sessions any time while it is in session.
-When you enter the classroom, simply sign in, have a seat and one of the Pi-rates will assist you as soon as she or he is available.
+- You may attend Pi-rate Study Sessions at any time while it is in session.
+When you want to join the study session, simply click on the Zoom link on the schedule, you'll be taken to the Zoom study session and one of the Pi-rates will assist you or redirect you to a breakout room as soon as they are available.

-- Bring your class notes and text book as these are helpful references for both you and the Pi-rate(s).
+- Have your class notes and textbook handy as these are helpful references for both you and the Pi-rates.

 - Reread your class notes.
 If there was something during lecture that you did not understand, ask about it.